-Asylum seekers fight transfer to ‘quasi-prison’ barge amid delays and safety issues
+‘Quasi-prison’ barge delayed as asylum seekers fight move

 Asylum seekers ordered to move to a “quasi-prison” barge are fighting the transfers, in the latest development to hit the beleaguered Home Office scheme.

+A Home Office source denied the delays related to fire risks, and said they were partly due to local authorities’ preferences on the timing of new services.

+Some asylum seekers were previously told that they would be moved to the Bibby Stockholm on Wednesday, but the Home Office has not confirmed any dates and said only that transfers would happen “as soon as possible”.

-The Independent understands that lawyers representing people who have received “transfer notices” in hotels have sent a volley of letters to the government arguing the Bibby Stockholm is unsuitable for them.
+The Independent understands that lawyers representing people who have received “transfer notices” in hotels have sent a volley of letters to the government arguing the barge is unsuitable for them.

 The department faces a new wave of costly legal action if it resists formal appeals to remove asylum seekers from consideration because of mental health issues, physical conditions and other vulnerabilities.

-The Independent is aware of at least one case where the Home Office sent a transfer letter to the wrong person, and widespread confusion over official notices that were marked with hotel room numbers rather than asylum seekers’ names.
+The Independent is also aware of at least one case where the Home Office sent a transfer letter to the wrong person, and widespread confusion over official notices that were marked with hotel room numbers rather than asylum seekers’ names.

-Some have been told that they will be moved to the Bibby Stockholm on Wednesday, but the Home Office has not confirmed any timetable and said only that transfers would happen “as soon as possible”.

 Ministers announced the barge would be used for 500 asylum seekers in April, but it has not yet taken anyone on board following delays to refurbishment work, safety checks and concerns over fire risks.

-Rishi Sunak did not give a date for transfers to start on Tuesday, telling journalists that safety checks were ongoing.
+Rishi Sunak did not give a date for transfers to start on Tuesday, telling journalists that checks were ongoing.

 “All migrant accommodation has to go through a series of checks and inspections to make sure it complies with regulation, that’s what’s happening in this case,” he added.